ynput/OpenPype/website/docs/artist_publish.md

 ### Look

 A package of materials, shaders, assignments, textures and attributes that collectively define a look of a model for rendering or preview purposes.
-This ca usually be applied only to the model is was authored for, or it's corresponding cache, however material sharing across multiple models is also possible.
+This can usually be applied only to the model is was authored for, or its corresponding cache, however, material sharing across multiple models is also possible.
 A look should be fully self-contained and ready for rendering.

 Example Subsets:
 `lookMain`, `lookProxy`, `lookWet`, `lookDirty`, `lookBlue`, `lookRed`